www.QuantumBrainComputerInterface.com

 What if the infrared photons generated by mitochondria become entangled—either with each other or with neuronal structures such as microtubules?
 Could this create a cascading effect, where the entangled pairs feed back into neurons, allowing the classical communication of four possible quantum states to be transmitted through electro-neurochemical signaling?

-Could it be negative energy that opens or connects quantum wormholes that allow the classical transmission of bell statemeasurements
+Could it be negative energy that opens or connects quantum wormholes that allow the classical transmission of bell statemeasurements?

-Could gravity be measured/observed and guided allowing quantum entanglement and the bell state measurements to transceived to allow the quantum operation.
+Could gravity be measured/observed and guided allowing quantum entanglement and the bell state measurements to transceived to allow the quantum operation?

 Proteins Double as Qubits: A Step That Could One Day Bridge Quantum Computing and Biology